 During this session, students will deliver the first round of informal, informative speeches.
 During the critique of speeches we will brainstorm and suggest alternate methods of constructing and delivering speeches.
-We will also consider strategies that decrease anxiety while delivering speeches.
-These speeches will be videotaped.
+We will also consider strategies that decrease anxiety while delivering speeches, There will be a short quiz on September 19 in class.

 Assignment for Week #5: Revise the speech outline based on the in-class critique.
 Come prepared to deliver the speech for a second time.
 Please plan to use a visual aid for your speech.
 This is the formal, graded speech.
-This speech will also be videotaped.
+There is an assignment for you to watch Amy Cuddy's Ted Talk, Fake It Til You Make It and answer the assignment questions.

-Week #5 - February 11, 13, 2020
+Week #5 - September 26, 2023

 During this session we will present the revised speeches.
 Please use a visual aid in your speech.
 During the presentations we will focus on some of the linguistic aspects or speech making.
 We will be concerned with understanding how informative speaking can be used in the service of persuasive speaking.
+We will review Amy Cuddy's Ted Talk as well.